 helping people survive and recover from forced displacement through income-generation

-Join us in developing a poultry project that will provide a regular source of income for 25 households in a camp for internally displaced people (IDP) near Kakuma, Kenya.
+Thank God with us as the Kenya poultry project has been completed!
+The result: The Poultry (egg) business is now providing a regular source of income for 25 vulneralbe households in a camp for internally displaced people (IDP) near Kakuma, Kenya.

-Need: An estimated 2,000 men, women and children were settled in this IDP camp after fleeing their homes during post election violence in 2007.
+Need: Over 2,000 men, women and children were settled in this IDP camp after fleeing their homes during post election violence in 2007.
 Uprooted in their own country, they have nowhere else to go.
 They live in extreme poverty and suffer from dehydration and malnutrition.

-In consultation with a local humanitarian/development agency (National Council of Churches, Kenya - NCCK), we are confident that the market exists to grow their business and that the women have proven themselves capable of managing the increase of chickens and business.
+In consultation with a local humanitarian/development agency (National Council of Churches, Kenya - NCCK), we confirmed that the market exists to grow their business and that the women have proven themselves capable of managing the increase of chickens and business.

-Lives will be changed.
-Children will be able to afford school fees.
-Pregnant mothers, the elderly and very young will be better nourished.
-Everyone will be able to afford basic medical care.
+Lives are being transformed!
+Children are now able to afford school fees.
+Pregnant mothers, the elderly and very young are able to afford basic food and basic medical care.

-Goal: We thank God that in August 2017 we reached our project goal of raising $15,000 and that we are now working with the IDP women as they build the new chicken coops!
-We thank God for the generous partners who are making this project a reality!
+Mission Accomplished!
+We thank God that in August 2017 we reached our project goal of raising $15,000 and that our partner agency (National Council of Churches Kenya - NCCK) helped the IDP women build a new chicken coop!
+We thank God for the generous partners who made this project a reality!
+Watch the short Facebook Live video below to see IAFR's Tom Albinson have the honor of officially opening the door to the new coop and participating in giving thanks to God and dedicating the coop.

 Strategy: We are partnering directly with the IDP women co-op and consulting with our friends at the National Council of Churches, Kenya (NCCK).